COVID’s Impact on Travel to Japan

 August 15 2022: Japan reported 183,608 new COVID-19 cases on Saturday, a reduction of around 43,800 cases from the week before.
 It follows a peak in the daily total of 250,403 new cases of Wednesday – the highest number of any day since the pandemic started.
 The continued impact of the seventh COVID-19 wave continues to felt across the country, as the summer holiday reaches its peak with millions of people traveling during the Obon Week period.

-August 8 2022: the government is preparing to offer a new COVID-19 vaccine, sometime from October onward, targeting the Omicron variants responsible for the current surge in cases.
+August 8 2022: The government is preparing to offer a new COVID-19 vaccine, sometime from October onward, targeting the Omicron variants responsible for the current surge in cases.
 Developed by Pfizer and Moderna, the vaccine combines components of the current shots along with those derived from the BA.1 subtype.
 Thought the vaccine is yet to be approved, the government is already in discussion regarding how it will be introduced and who will be eligible.

 August 1 2022: Japan reported 222,037 new COVID-19 cases on Saturday followed by 197,792 cases on Sunday – including (on Sunday) 31,541 cases in Tokyo, 16,743 in Osaka, 15,088 in Kanagawa and 13,690 in Saitama.
 Many other prefectures continue to experience and increase in cases.
 The government continues to show reluctance to place new curbs on movements however it has announced that prefectural governments will be allowed to announce their own measures to counter the spread of the contagious BA.5 Omicron subvariant.
 The government is also considering revising the reporting protocols in order to reduce the burden being placed on hospitals and other medical facilities, given that while highly contagious, the BA.5 subvariant is not as likely to result in severe illness.
 The government has indicated that further discussions on this point will take place once the current surge in cases has subsided.

-July 25 2022: on Saturday, Japan recorded more than 200,000 new cases of COVID-19 – the first time that number has ever been surpassed on a single day.
+July 25 2022: On Saturday, Japan recorded more than 200,000 new cases of COVID-19 – the first time that number has ever been surpassed on a single day.
 It included 32,698 cases in Tokyo – the third day in a row that the capital has surpassed 30,000 cases – and record daily totals in 17 of the country’s 47 prefectures.
 The continued surged is being attributed to the highly-contagious BA.5 Omicron subvariant.
 The government has urged people to exercise the ‘highest level of vigilance’ but has stated that it is not considering restricting movement at this time.

 July 20 2022: Japan is facing seventh wave of COVID-19 infections but as of yet, the government has made no announcement for plans to implement new restrictions.
 On Sunday, over 105,000 new cases were reported nationally – a number that almost doubled the tally from the same day a week earlier and the third straight day when new cases passed 100,000.
 Of those cases, 17,790 were in Tokyo with 129 cases considered severe.
 The rapid increase in cases has been attributed to the spread of the highly-transmittable BA.5 Omicron sub-variant.